Raggaer/castro/en-US/config/rate.md

 # Time

-Time in seconds that is allowed between each requests.
+Time that is allowed between each requests.
 If the time is less and the number of requests is reached the client will be blocked by the rate-limiter.
+This is a time string that follows the [go-duration](https://castroaac.org/docs/config/duration) format.